tiago-martinho/ads-algorithm-picker/README.md

 ### Client

 Install [Node.js](https://nodejs.org) (tested only with version 12.16.1).
-Download all the dependencies by running `npm install` on the project directory.
+Download all the dependencies by running `npm install` on the client directory.

+Install the angular CLI globally by running `npm install -g @angular/cli`.

 Start the application locally by running `ng serve` on the client directory.
 The server will be available at [localhost:4200](http://localhost:4200).

 ### Server

+The server is developed with Java version 11.
+Install an appropriate JDK to run the server locally (e.g [AdoptOpenJDK](https://adoptopenjdk.net/))
 The project can be imported to your IDE of choice as a Maven project and run from there.
 To run the server application from the command line run `mvn spring-boot:run`.
 The server will be available at [localhost:8080](http://localhost:8080)